A South Philly man whose conviction was overturned after a Jake Tapper article has sued the city

 In Rice’s case, he was sentenced in 2013 to at least 30 years behind bars after being convicted of charges including attempted murder.
 Authorities said at the time that Rice and another suspect had fired shots at a group of people on the 1600 block of South 18th Street, purportedly in retaliation for an earlier shooting in which Rice was struck multiple times.

-But Rice’s attorneys said in their complaint that the officers relied on a variety of faulty tactics in their investigation — including by interviewing two witnesses in the same hospital room, and showing them the same photo arrays, which included a picture of Rice.
+But Rice’s attorneys said in their complaint that the officers relied on a variety of faulty tactics in their investigation — including interviewing two witnesses in the same hospital room, and showing them the same photo arrays, which included a picture of Rice.

-Rice was freed from prison in March when prosecutors declined to re-try him.
+Rice was freed from prison in March when prosecutors declined to retry him.

-By that point, his case had received national attention thanks to Tapper, whose story in The Atlantic highlighted additional problems with Rice’s case, including the lackluster manner in which his defense attorney — now deceased — prepared for trial.
+By that point, his case had received national attention thanks to Tapper, whose story in the Atlantic highlighted additional problems with Rice’s case, including the lackluster manner in which his defense attorney — now deceased — prepared for trial.